Dunduzu Chisiza: Activities in Nyasaland

-In Nyasaland, he began working at a family butchery and continued his political activities, including in opposition to the Federation of Rhodesia and Nyasaland.
+In Nyasaland, he began working at a family butcher and continued his political activities, including in opposition to the Federation of Rhodesia and Nyasaland.
 In 1957, he participated on behalf of the Nyasaland African Congress in constitutional discussions with the colonial administration.
 In 1957 and 1958, he lived in Birmingham, England and attended Fircroft College, where he studied economics, sociology, and political science, with a focus on the economics of developing countries.
 While in England, he began correspondence with Hastings Banda, later the first President of Malawi.
 He was, it is thought, first commended to Banda in a letter (dated 6 July 1957) from Henry Chipembere, who described him as a young man he would like for his 'extreme views' and as 'a self-made intellectual of no university attainments who surprised all with his mental powers'.
 He met Banda in person in London in June of that year, when, together with Chipembere and Chief Kutanja, they met with the Colonial Secretary, Lennox-Boyd, to discuss a new constitution for Nyasaland (one which had already been roundly rejected by Nyasaland's governor, Robert Armitage).
 Lennox-Boyd 'took note' of their views but said he didn't think the Congress represented Nyasa African opinion.